-The Entrepreneurial Personality: The Human Side of Business
+The Entrepreneurial Personality: The Human Side of Self-Employment

-This is Part Three of a series and an abbreviated version of an earlier work Bibby Group published on the entrepreneurial personality.
-This subject is a significant part of the Focus Program for Emerging Entrepreneurs .
-Our years of consulting demonstrates that the human side of business may be the most interesting and the most complex.
+This subject is a significant part of the Focus Program for Emerging Entrepreneurs.
+Our years of consulting demonstrates that the human side of business ownership is the most interesting and the most complex.